 CRR’s treatment and support services include:

-Two certified individualized residential alternative programs with staff support 24-hours-a-day; services provided are designed for the individual, based on specific needs to help people live more independently1
+- Two certified individualized residential alternative programs with staff support 24-hours-a-day; services provided are designed for the individual, based on specific needs to help people live more independently

 CPC: Providing Capital to Underserved Communities